 This year I wanted to volunteer for the Red Cross and I decided to become a volunteer in my local Red Cross department.
 I’m happy to announce that I had my first exam a while back and I passed!
-I have got another course coming up so I’m going to be quite busy!
 That’s why today I wanted to talk more about the Red Cross.

 The red crescent was founded by Henri Dunant in 1919.
-He witnessed the battle of Solferino during a business trip and founded the organization as a response.
+He witnessed the battle of Solferino during a business trip and because of the suffering he saw, he founded the organization.
 After seeing the wounded, he plead for a health institute that didn’t have borders and he founded the international Red Cross.
 The goal of the Red Cross was to help during battles and stay as neutral as possible.
-That’s why during world war members of the Red Cross helped on the sides of the Germans as well as the allies.
+To give an example: during world war 1 and 2 members of the Red Cross helped on the sides of the Germans as well as the allies.

 Role and rules